mattdoiron/idfplus/docs/IDFPlus Build Instructions.rst

         .. code-block:: bash

             hg clone https://bitbucket.org/mattdoiron/idfplus/

-        * Move to the root directory of the downloaded idfplus source
+            cd idfplus

     * Install PySide and other dependencies

         .. code-block:: bash

             pip install --use-wheel pyside
             pip install -r requirements.txt

-    * Run pyinstaller to generate executable:
+            pip install -r requirements-dev.txt

+    * Run the bat file from inside the build folder to make pyinstaller generate an executable.
+The executable will be found in the dist folder:

         .. code-block:: bash

-            pyinstaller --clean --additional-hooks-dir=resources idfplus.py

-        * Eventually use :code:`--noconsole` to prevent a console window from showing up
-        * Can use :code:`--onefile` to make an all-includive, stand-alone exe.
-        * Optionally use :code:`--upx-dir=/path/to/upx/dir` to enable UPX compression of executable
+            cd build
+            build_win.bat

+    * Use the WIX bat file (NOT YET IMPLEMENTED) to build and .msi file.

 Ubuntu/Debian Build:
 ====================